compose-regexp/compose-regexp.js/README.md

 > atomic(/\w+?/)
 /(?=(\w+?))\1/

->lookBehind(()=>atomic(/\w+?/))
+> lookBehind(atomic(/\w+?/))
+// Error, but...

+> lookBehind(()=>atomic(/\w+?/))
 /(?<=\1(?<=(\w+?)))/
 ```

-Atomic adds an unnamed capturing group.
+`atomic()` adds an unnamed capturing group.
 There's no way around it as of until JS adds support for atomic groups.
-You'd be better off using named capturing groups if you want to extract sub-matches, they are easier the handle than match indices.
+You'd be better off using named capturing groups if you want to extract sub-matches, they are easier the handle than match indices which go all over the place anyway when you compose RegExps.

 ### Atomic matching